 As water evaporates in the swimming pool the calcium and other hard minerals remain in the pool.
 In the swimming pool industry, the normal levels of Calcium Hardness are between 200 – 400 parts per million (ppm).
 However, in many areas of the country, tap water can be measured at 400 ppm and higher!
 So what is a pool owner to do?

 If you talk to many in the swimming pool industry they will tell you to drain and refill your swimming pool.
 Remember though that the hardness levels coming out of the tap are sometimes higher than what is recommended.
 That is why at Pure Water Industries we recommend The Puripool Process for both residential and commercial swimming pools.
 This is a mobile service that comes to your pool and recycles the pool water onsite.
 Just this past week we recycled a 15,000-gallon swimming pool that was dealing with high levels of Calcium Hardness.
 The following were the initial water chemistry results that we measured:

 Total Dissolved Solids – 5652 ppm

 After filtering this swimming pool with Reverse Osmosis (RO) filtration we were able to lower the levels to the following:

 Calcium Hardness – 150 ppm

 Total Dissolved Solids – 1100 ppm

 Salt – 762 ppm

 The biggest key with our service is the fact that we were able to lower their Calcium Hardness to 150 ppm which is much lower than tap water.
-This is one of the biggest selling points with our service.
+This is one of the biggest selling points of our service.
 There are numerous other benefits but if you want to swim in softer water and try to prevent scaling using The Puripool Process is the best way to go.
-If you should have any questions about our service our how it can benefit you, please contact us today!
+If you should have any questions about our service or how it can benefit you, please contact us today!